menu

 Demographics

-The education level of Mountain Home Air Force Base citizens is substantially higher than the typical US community, as 31.67% of adults in Mountain Home Air Force Base have at least a bachelor's degree.
+The education level of Mountain Home Air Force Base citizens is very high relative to the national average among all cities (21.84%): 34.79% of adults in Mountain Home Air Force Base have a bachelor's degree or even advanced degree.

 The most common language spoken in Mountain Home Air Force Base is English.
 Other important languages spoken here include Spanish and Chinese.